matloff/toweranNA/README.md

-Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of regression coefficients and the like.
+Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of linear regression coefficients and the like.
 By constrast, our emphasis here is on **PREDICTION**, especially relevant in our AI era.
 The main contribution of this package is a technique that we call the Tower Method, which is **directly aimed at prediction**.
 It is